Recent Storm Damage Posts

 When a move-out or pack-out is done, we will provide temporary storage space to keep your items safe until they can be returned.

-If you have textiles (clothing, plush animals, shoes, etc) that have been affected by Cat 2 or Cat 3 water or smoke and soot, they can be taken back to our facility for cleaning.
-Priority clothing can be cleaned returned in as little as 72-hours.
+If you have textiles (clothing, plush animals, shoes, etc.) that have been affected by Cat 2 or Cat 3 water or smoke and soot, they can be taken back to our facility for cleaning.
+Priority clothing can be cleaned and returned in as little as 72-hours.
 Learn more about how we clean and prove the cleanliness of water-affected textiles and smoke and soot-affected textiles.

 SERVPRO of East Ft.
 Worth